protesilaos/my-website/_codelog/2022-11-26-emacs-altcaps.md

 excerpt: "The 'altcaps' package for Emacs helps the user apply alternating letter casing to convey sarcasm or mockery."
 ---

-The `altcaps` package for Emacs helps the user apply alternating letter casing to convey sarcasm or mockery.
-For example, convert
+The `altcaps` package helps you apply alternating letter casing to convey sarcasm or mockery.
+For example, convert this:
-this:

 ```
 I respect the authorities